Eloy Jiménez Player Props: White Sox vs. Marlins

-The Chicago White Sox and Eloy Jimenez, who went 1-for-4 last time out, take on Eury Perez and the Miami Marlins at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Eloy Jimenez -- hitting .256 with two doubles, two home runs, three walks and nine RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Miami Marlins, with Sandy Alcantara on the hill, on June 10 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Yankees.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Eloy Jiménez Game Info & Props vs. the Marlins